ospray/hdospray/doc/readme_head.md

 Staircase model by Wig42 [CC](https://creativecommons.org/licenses/by/3.0/), modified by [Bitterli](https://benedikt-bitterli.me/resources/), rendered in usdview.

-Visit [HdOSPRay on github](https://github.com/ospray/hdospray) for more information.
+Visit [github](https://github.com/ospray/hdospray) for more information.